-Elementary school classes can visit either the Martin Griffin Preserve on the Bolinas Lagoon in Marin County (4th and 5th grades) or the Bouverie Preserve in Sonoma County’s Valley of the Moon (3rd and 4th grades).
-Students investigate a variety of habitats, including oak woodlands, mixed evergreen forests, riparian woodlands, aquatic environments, grasslands, and coastal scrub, while learning about ecology and biological diversity, Native American folklore, and the natural history of local plants and animals.
+Elementary school classes can visit either the Martin Griffin Preserve on the Bolinas Lagoon in Marin County (3rd, 4th and 5th grades and Special Day Classes) or the Bouverie Preserve in Sonoma County’s Valley of the Moon (3rd and 4th grades).
+Students investigate a variety of habitats, including oak woodlands, mixed evergreen forests, riparian woodlands, aquatic environments, grasslands, and coastal scrub, while learning about ecology and biological diversity, and the natural history of local plants and animals.

 When: Tuesdays through Fridays during the spring and fall.